makersacademy/makersbnb-python-seed/spaces_recipe.md

     # Executes the SQL query:
     # SELECT id, name, location, description, price, owner FROM spaces;
     # Returns an array of space objects.

-# How we instantiate the Space Repository class
-    db_connection.seed("seeds/makersbnb.sql") # Seed our database with some test data repository = SpaceRepository(db_connection) # Create a new SpaceRepository spaces = repository.all()

 6. Write Test Examples
 Write Python code that defines the expected behaviour of the Repository class, following your design from the table written in step 5.